Animal House: Plot

-Bluto and D-Day steal the answer key to an upcoming psychology test from the trash, unaware that the Omegas have switched it for a fake.
-The Deltas all fail and their grade-point averages drop so low that Wormer tells them he needs only one more incident to revoke their charter and have them permanently dismissed from campus.
-To cheer themselves up, the Deltas organize a toga party and recruit Pinto and Flounder to shoplift food for it from a supermarket.
-There, Pinto meets a pretty young cashier named Clorette and invites her, while Otter invites Wormer's alcoholic, lecherous wife Marion.
-During the party, at which Otis Day and the Knights perform, Otter has sex with Marion, while Clorette makes out with Pinto until she passes out drunk.
-Pinto resists the temptation to have sex with her and instead takes her home in a shopping cart.
-He later discovers that she is the 13-year-old daughter of Carmine DePasto, the town mayor.
+Bluto and D-Day steal the answers to an upcoming midterm exam from the trash, unaware that the Omegas have switched it for a fake.
+All of the Deltas fail the exam, and their grade-point averages drop so low that Wormer tells them he needs only one more misdemeanor to revoke their charter and have them permanently expelled from campus.

+Undeterred, the Deltas organize a toga party and recruit Pinto and Flounder to shoplift from a supermarket as a fraternity prank.
+At the market, Pinto meets a young cashier named Clorette and invites her to the party, while Otter flirts with an older woman, who turns out to be Dean Wormer's alcoholic wife Marion.
+During the toga party, at which Otis Day and the Knights perform, Otter seduces Marion, while Pinto and Clorette make out until she passes out, drunk.
+Pinto resists the temptation to rape her while she is unconscious and instead delivers her home in a shopping cart.
+He later discovers that she is the 13-year-old daughter of Carmine DePasto, the corrupt mayor of the city of Faber.

-Outraged by Marion's escapades and threatened with personal harm by DePasto, Wormer organizes a kangaroo court with the Omegas and revokes the Deltas' charter, confiscating the entire contents of their house.
-To clear their heads, Otter, Boon, Pinto and Flounder take a road trip in Fred's car.
-They visit an all-girls' college, where Otter poses as the fiancé of a student who has recently died in order to find dates for himself and the others.
-They stop at a roadhouse bar where the Knights are performing, unaware that the clientele is exclusively African-American.
-Two of the patrons intimidate the Deltas into abandoning their dates and fleeing, during which Fred's car is heavily damaged.
+Wormer organizes a kangaroo court led by the Omegas, which revokes the Deltas' charter and confiscates the contents of their house.
+Otter, Boon, Pinto, and Flounder take a road trip in a Lincoln Continental Flounder has borrowed from his older brother, Fred.
+After reading about the recent death of a student at a nearby all-female college, Otter poses as her fiancé in order to find dates for himself and the others.
+The ruse works and the Deltas, along with their dates, stop at a club where Otis Day and the Knights are performing, unaware that the clientele is exclusively African-American.
+Some of the patrons intimidate the Deltas into abandoning their dates and fleeing the club, damaging both their car and several others in the parking lot.

-Boon breaks up with Katy after discovering her sexual relationship with a professor, while Marmalard and other Omegas lure Otter to a motel and assault him, acting on a fabricated claim that Otter and Mandy have been seeing each other.
-Due to the Deltas' dismal midterm grades, Wormer gleefully expels them from Faber and notifies their local draft boards that they have lost their student deferments and are now eligible for military service.
-With Otter's support, Bluto rallies the Deltas to get revenge on Wormer, the Omegas, and the entire college during the annual homecoming parade.
-D-Day converts Fred's damaged car into an armored vehicle, which they conceal inside a cake-shaped breakaway float and sneak into the parade.
-The Deltas then sabotage all aspects of the parade and crash into the reviewing stand, collapsing it.
+The next morning, Boon discovers Katy has spent the night with English professor Dave Jennings.
+Babs Jansen, herself in love with Marmalard, informs him that Mandy and Otter have been having an affair; Marmalard has Babs lure Otter to a motel where the Omegas ambush and assault him.
+Due to the Deltas' low midterm grades, Wormer expels them all from Faber and gleefully tells them he has notified their local draft boards that they are now all eligible for military service.

-As chaos ensues, the futures of several of the characters are revealed.
-Many of the Deltas become respectable professionals, while the Omegas and the other adversaries suffer less fortunate outcomes; most notably, Neidermeyer is killed in Vietnam by his own troops, and Marmalard becomes an aide to President Nixon but is later raped in prison in 1974.
+The Deltas initially concede defeat until Bluto rallies the fraternity to seek revenge during the annual Homecoming parade.
+D-Day converts the heavily damaged Lincoln into an armored vehicle, which the Deltas conceal inside a cake-shaped breakaway parade float.
+The Deltas wreak havoc during the parade and crash into the reviewing stand, toppling the Wormers and DePasto.
+As Hoover asks the Dean for another chance, an epilogue amidst the chaos reveals the fates of the characters: